sergiomanzanero/sergiomanzanero.github.io/_posts/2020-10-25-multi-author-support.md

 ```

 Likewise !
 This will be helpful for the widgets.
-(About Author, Recent Articles).
+(About Author, Artículos Recientes).

 ### Adding Author to Post